Craig Mahon: International career

 Mahon represented the Republic of Ireland at youth level, making his debut for the under-18 team on 7 February 2007 in a 0–0 draw against the Netherlands.
 He appeared for the under-19 team later in the year, playing in a 2–1 defeat against Chile.

+Personal life

+Craig Mahon is a nephew of a former Tranmere Rovers midfielder Alan Mahon.
+During the time with Chester he combined his playing career with work at Wigan Athletic Community Trust.